nlon982/lab-end2end/README.md

 Note: there is a recording discussion JPQL on Canvas.

-Exercise - Develop a stateless Concert Web service that uses ORM
+Exercise 1 (the only exercise) - Develop a stateless Concert Web service that uses ORM
 ----------
 Develop a JAX-RS Web service for managing Concerts.
 The service should be stateless and use JPA to persist domain objects to a database.